-No matter where you go, your college experience won’t compare to what you’ve become used to in high school.
-Whether you’ll be going away to college and living away from home for the first time or commuting to a university or community college closer to home, chances are you’ll need to figure out the fine art of time management.
-You’ll be expected to juggle school with a slew of new responsibilities depending on your financial situation or interests, and may want to make it a point to meet new people and make friends somewhere in there.
-With some tips on figuring out what to expect out of your new college lifestyle, your new life in higher education could be less stressful and more fun and rewarding.
+No matter where you go, your college experience will be different than your high school experience.
+Whether you living away from home for the first time or commute to a university or community college you will need to master time management skills.
+You’ll be expected to juggle school, work (depending on your financial situation) and a new social life.
+With tips on what to expect of the college lifestyle, your experience will be more rewarding.

 Bracing for the Course Load

 If you have already taken Advanced Placement classes, you have an understanding of the demands of college-level courses.
 Now imagine a full course load of AP classes.
 Unless you are able to take an elective, that will be your work load.
 Expect long nights, term papers and daily study sessions, especially during finals week when the “all-nighter” is a popular study habit.
 The best way to avoid cram sessions is avoid procrastination.
 When planning a large study session, organize the main points of the exam or assignment in an outline.
 For multiple assignments, prioritize the work by what is most important and timely.
 Take breaks to prevent burnout.
 To avoid stressing out during finals week, stay on top of your schoolwork during the rest of the semester.
 The study guides, research and outlines you make during the course can help alleviate your study load for finals.